qwx9/strangepg/README.md

 Build with _mk_ instead of _make_ in the usual manner.
 Additionally requires [npe](https://git.sr.ht/~ft/npe); it's really only required to build khash.
 A better solution might exist since SDL2 isn't used at all.

+Currently broken until the rendering component is brought up to date.

 ## <a name="references"></a>References